durnezj/sspender-alx-mod/README.md

+# Forked version with support for calling custom suspend script that handles WOL capable suspending on ALX ethernet devices.

 # What is sspender?
 A couple of years ago, I buit a NAS / media / backup server to play with, which I didn't want to be ON all the time as it didn't do anything that required a 24/7 up time.